emily-brown/crystal-collector/README.md

 ### Game Instructions:
 1. Begin game by pressing the "Start!" button.
 The number will display under Computer's Number.
 2. Using the four (4) buttons, click away until your number, which is displayed under "Player Number" matches the Computer's Number.
-The catch is though that the values of each button are hidden and the value of each button changes every round.
+The catch is though that the values of each button have a hidden value between 1-12 and the value of each button changes every round.
 3. If you match the computer's number, you gain a point and the game resets with a new computer number and new hidden value buttons.
 If you go over, you lose a point and the game resets.
 #### Tips
 Need a refresher on game instructions?
 Hit the "?" button in the bottom right corner of the game screen.